Regina “Reggie” Marinelli for Jefferson County Sheriff

 - As Commander of the West Metro Drug Task Force she established and oversaw the budget, wrote the current policy and supervised and coordinated staff from six local agencies, working with local, state and federal officials,

-- Written and updated numerous policies within the agency,
+- Authored and revised the policies within the agency,

-- Developed several contracts and MOUs (Memorandum of Understanding), with other agencies, corporations, and non-profits,
+- Developed contracts and MOUs (Memorandum of Understanding), with other agencies, corporations, and non-profits,

 - Developed and taught the curriculum reference the Prison Rape Elimination Act,